Reachability in Restricted Chemical Reaction Networks: Reachability in Feed-Forward CRNs

-\begin{lemma} A feed-forward, non-empty rule set has at least one leaf rule. \end{lemma} \begin{proof} The final rule in the feed-forward ordering must be a leaf rule, as its product may not occur as a reactant for any previous rule of the system, which includes all rules other than itself. \end{proof}
+\begin{proof} The final rule in the feed-forward ordering must be a leaf rule, as its product may not occur as a reactant for any previous rule of the system, which includes all rules other than itself. \end{proof}

-\begin{lemma} If $\Gamma$ is a feed-forward, single-source rule set without void rules, then so is any subset of $\Gamma$. \end{lemma} \begin{proof} This follows from the definitions of feed-forward, single-source, and void rules. \end{proof}
+\begin{lemma} If $\Gamma$ is a feed-forward, single-source rule set without void rules, then so is any subset of $\Gamma$. \end{lemma}